Non-Profit Tax Services

 Your Form 990 is more than just a tax return.
 It’s an overview of your financials and it highlights your organization’s achievements throughout the year and reports any potential conflicts of interest, board member and staff compensation, and avoidance of fraud.

 Tax-exempt nonprofits should know the following about the Form 990:

 Some Organizations are Exempt From Filing a 990

 Most religious organizations, including churches, religious schools, and missionary organizations are not required to file a Form 990.
 In addition, subsidiaries of nonprofits are not required to submit a Form 990 since their financial information is reported in the parent organization’s 990.
-Last, nonprofits that are unincorporated or incorporated at the state level but don’t plan to apply to the IRS for tax-exemption don’t have to file a Form 990.
+Last, Government corporations or state institutions are exempt from filing and nonprofits that are unincorporated or incorporated at the state level but don’t plan to apply to the IRS for tax-exemption don’t have to file a Form 990.
 If you are unsure if your organization is required to file, the team at Steward Ingram & Cooper PLLC can help.

 There Are Multiple Versions of Form 990